AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 1. Disable **Stealth Mode**;
 2. If this solved the problem, turn the module on and turn off the **Stealth Mode** options one by one.
 This is done to detect which filters are "breaking" the page;
-3. If you are able to detect which setting "breaks" a page, you should inform the developers when filling out the form (see above).
+3. If you have managed to to detect which setting "breaks" a page, you should inform the developers when filling in the form (see above).
 In this case, it is desirable to return to the initial settings;
-4. In case of failure(issue not solved), turn to section **Extensions**.
+4. In case of failure (issue not solved), turn to section **Extensions**.

 ### **Extensions**

 1. Disable **Extensions**;
-2. If this solved the problem, turn on the module and turn off the settings **Extensions** one by one.
+2. If this solved the problem, turn on the module and turn off **Extensions** settings one by one.
 This is done to find out which setting "breaks" the page;
-3. If you are able to detect which setting "breaks" a page, you should inform the developers when filling out the form (see above).
+3. If you have managed to detect which setting "breaks" a page, inform the developers when filling out the form (see above).
 In this case, it is desirable to return to the initial settings;

 ### **Third-party blockers**
 Some browsers and antivirus programs (such as Yandex Browser, Kaspersky, etc.) have built-in ad blockers.
 They may affect and cause problems in the operation of sites.